Free Gift!

 blush, lip gloss, brows, eyes, concealer, no makeup,

-Pixi Beauty On The Glow Bronze, $18. – This hydrating moisture stick with a hint of bronze tint comes in a deodorant-like roll-up stick that makes it so handy to use!
-I love to add this along with or after my tinted moisturizer to give my face some added dimension, which it always needs.
+Pixi Beauty On The Glow Bronze, $18. – This hydrating moisture stick with a hint of bronze tint comes in a deodorant-like roll up stick that makes it so handy to use!
+I love to add this along with or after my tinted moisturizer to give my face some added dimension it always needs.
 Wearing shade: rich glow.
-But be sure to check out its reviews!
-Wearing shade: light medium.

 blush, lip gloss, brows, eyes, concealer, no makeup,